Emergency Pediatric Care In La Porte / Baytown, TX

 Check In and Triage

-The team reviews your child’s symptoms, timeline, medical history, immunization records, vital signs and weight.
+The team reviews your child’s symptoms, timeline, medical history, immunization records, vital signs, and weight to guide the right pediatric emergency care.

 2